 - You should delete the OST file from its location and create a new one.The new OST file will be free of corruption and will help you access your emails again.

-Another troubleshooting option is to run the Outlook in Safe Mode.
-Go to Search option and input ‘outlook.exe /safe’.
-If the Outlook works fine, then you should delete the add-ins from the application.
+Another troubleshooting option is to run Outlook in Safe Mode.
+Go to the Search option and input ‘outlook.exe /safe’.
+If Outlook works fine, then you should delete the add-ins from the application.

-By using all these troubleshooting methods, you can confirm the root of error and rectify it also.
-But, if the problem is due to the corruption in Exchange data, then you will have to scan the database file using the ESEUTIL tool and remove the corruption.
+By using all these troubleshooting methods, you can confirm the root of the error and rectify it.
+But, if the problem is due to the corruption in Exchange data, you will have to scan the database file using the ESEUTIL tool and remove the corruption.
 But, you should also know that the ESEUTIL tool may further delete the data if you perform the hard recovery.
-That’s why you should go for a secure option which not only removes the corruption but also saves the data.
+That’s why you should go for a secure option that not only removes the corruption but also saves the data.

-To fight corruption in a faulty EDB file, you should trust Kernel for Exchange Server recovery software is the most suitable option in any corruption-related issue in Exchange database file.
-It can easily fix Exchange 2010 database dismounted error.
-Further, you can save the recovered data in the offline PST, Live Exchange Server, Microsoft 365, Public Folder, and other destinations.
+To fight corruption in a faulty EDB file, you should trust Kernel for Exchange Server Recovery software that can recover the mailboxes from any corrupt state.
+It can easily remove the problems linked with Exchange 2010 dismounted database.
+Additionally, you can save the recovered data in the offline PST, Live Exchange Server, Microsoft 365, Public Folder, and other destinations.
 There are also several output formats where the EDB file’s data can be saved.
 It protects the data integrity and collects the data in a consistent format so that you can access the files as they were saved earlier.

 Now run the Outlook in the Online mode by going to Send/Receive tab and reconnecting with the Work Offline option.